-I) REVENUE RECOGNITION (CONTINUED)
+L) REVENUE RECOGNITION (CONTINUED)

-Products and servic- es Nature, timing of satisfaction of performance obligations and significant payment terms Water and packaging products Sales revenue is recognized at a point in time when the customer obtains control over the goods which is usually when the customer has receipted the goods for local sales or at bill of lading date for export sales.
+Products and services Nature, timing of satisfaction of performance obligations and significant payment terms Revenue recognition policies Water and Packaging Products Sales revenue is recognized at a point in time when the customer obtains control over the goods which is usually when the customer has receipted the goods for local sales or at bill of lading date for export sales.
 Invoices are due for settlement within terms of 30 days to 90 days of sale.
 Revenue is recognised when the goods are delivered and have been accepted by customers at their premises.
 For export sales, revenue is recognised when the risk has been transferred to the customer based on the incoterms.
 Water Cooler Usage Fee The Company leases the water cooler on a two year contract.
-At initial sign up, the Company issues an invoice of the full amount upfront.
+At initial sign up, the Company issues an invoice for the full amount upfront.
 The invoice is due for settlement within terms of cash on delivery (COD) to 90 days of sale.
+Subsequently, an annual usage fee is invoiced and is due for settlement within terms of cash on delivery (COD) to 90 days of sale.
 Upon initial sign up by the customer to the contract, the company allocates 50% of the transaction price as revenue to be recognised at a point in time for the use of the water cooler.
 The remaining 50% of the transaction amount is recognised as a refundable deposit for the use of the cooler.
 Dependent on the contract type selected by the customer, the contract may include a combination of the performance obligations of delivery and installation, testing of the cooler unit, maintenance, leasing of the cooler unit and bottles of water.
 The deposit is included in trade and other payables.
 The refund of the 50% deposit on the termination of the contract is dependent on certain conditions being met.
 For example, this includes the payment of invoices within the terms of settlement agreed in the customer contract.
 Subsequent to the two year contract, if the customer has not terminated the contract, an annual invoice is raised for the usage of the water cooler for the year and it is recognised at a point in time.
 Other Services Sales are recognised at a point in time and invoices are due for settlement within terms of 30 days to 90 days of sale.
 Revenue is recognised at a point in time when the service is provided.

-m) EARNINGS PER SHARE
+M) EARNINGS PER SHARE